 - 1 carrot, chopped

 - 6 kaffir lime leaves

 - 1 cup vegetable broth

-- 1/2 cup + 1/2cup unsweetened almond milk, soy milk or cashew milk.
+- 1/2 cup + 1/2cup unsweetened soy milk (can be substituted for almond milk)

 - 2 cloves of garlic, minced